 Often, the courts would default to siding with the mother and the father (or dad) was left to prove his worth or value in the child’s life to the court.
 But what about when a father decides to also be a dad?
 What about when a father has to be a dad?
 When it’s so engrained in his soul that he’s nearly incapable of not being a dad?

+I am a dad to two boys, but sometimes, I feel like a second-class parent.
 I think a lot of involved dads share this feeling with me.
-Many times I feel like a second-class parent in my son’s life.
+Many times I feel like a second-class parent, especially in my oldest son’s life.

 It hurts.
 It hurts a lot, actually.